 .:.
 Piano Lessons

 Age 6-7 is typically a great time to begin guitar lessons.
 Younger players may find playing a bit too strenous on their hands due to the amount of finger and hand strength needed to sound notes and chords.
-These students may prefer to begin with ukulele lessons which will translate perfectly to the guitar when ready!
+Students ages 5-6 who show an interest in guitar will have a much easier time and more fun learning ukulele for a year or two before switching over to guitar.
+Every lesson learned on ukulele will will translate perfectly to the guitar when ready!
 Bass guitar students may begin studying between ages 9-10.
 Bass guitars are usually larger/heavier instruments whose physical demands are most often best left to this age bracket.

 .:.
 Voice Lessons